Thresholding

 # %%

-# Threshold the image
+# and view the binary image

 binary_image_two_nuclei = image > 5